 Evidence indicates that during the last glacial period (between 25,000 and 12,000 BC), the climate of much of tropical Africa was much drier and cooler than at present.
-Most of today’s East African Forests were savannahs during this period.
+Most of today’s East African Forests were Savannah during this period.
 Montane and lowland forests, and therefore plant and animal species, were restricted to a few refuges where the climate remained suitably moist.
-Available information suggests that the most important East African forest during this period was in eastern Zaire and western Uganda, and it is likely that the impenetrable forest was part of this refuge.
-Information supporting this theory includes data qualifying the impenetrable as the richest in forest in East Africa for birds, butterflies, and probably mammals.
+Available information suggests that the most important East African forest during this period was in eastern DR Congo and western Uganda, and it is likely that Bwindi Impenetrable Forest was part of this refuge.
+Information supporting this theory includes data qualifying Bwindi Impenetrable Forest as the richest forest in East Africa for birds, butterflies, and probably mammals.
 It is also a forest housing numerous endemic species of plant and bird species.
-Logically, as the distance from the impenetrable forest increases, medium altitude and montane forest floras and faunas become progressively impoverished.
+Logically, as the distance from Bwindi Impenetrable Forest increases, medium altitude and montane forest floras and faunas become progressively impoverished.

 The size of a gorilla group varies from 2 to as many as 35 individuals.
 Average group size is about nine.
 In addition to a dominant silverback, the group consists of several adult females, sub adults who will most likely transfer out of their natal group upon reaching sexual maturity, juveniles, and infants.